AceroM/RateMyCunyProfessor/README.md

 3. Click "Load unpacked"
 4. Load the dist folder that has recently been built.

-##features to add / bugs need to fix
+## Features to add / bugs need to fix

 * Add an option to style cunyfirst with themes